bitwyre/megaphone/README.md

 ## Usage

-Megaphone is a stand-alone executable you launch with a few envionrment variables:
+Megaphone is a stand-alone executable you launch with a few environment variables:

-* REDIS_HOST is the address, hostname to the main, internal, Redis pub/sub node
+* `REDIS_HOST` is the address/hostname to the main, internal, Redis pub/sub node
-* REDIS_PORT is the port to said Redis node
+* `REDIS_PORT` is the port to said Redis node
-* REDIS_TOPIC is the topic we subscribe to, and listen to events on.
-What you publish to Redis on this topic will be sent to all WebSockets connected to this Megaphone instance
+* `REDIS_TOPIC` is the topic we subscribe to, and listen to events on.
+What you publish to Redis on this topic will be sent to all WebSocket clients connected to this Megaphone instance
-* SERVICE_IP is the hostname of the WebSocket server
+* `SERVICE_IP` is the hostname of the WebSocket server
-* SERVICE_PORT is the port of the WebSocket server
+* `SERVICE_PORT` is the port of the WebSocket server
-* SERVICE_PATH is the path of the WebSocket server
+* `SERVICE_PATH` is the path of the WebSocket server

 Example: